 Have you ever:

-The brain is a magnificent organ; however, it is very soft—literally the texture of soft butter.
+The brain is a magnificent organ; however, it is very soft — literally the consistency of soft butter.
 The skull is very hard in order to protect the brain and there are many sharp boney ridges inside, which hold the brain in place.
 When you hit your head or when your head bounces around enough (as in a whiplash injury), your brain collides with the inside of the skull, causing damage.

 While some people develop symptoms immediately following a TBI, others find their symptoms emerge over a period of weeks or months.
 As a result of this delay, the underlying cause of the symptoms is often forgotten and not uncovered.
 Many times, doctors simply don’t ask about possible injury to the brain or actually look at the brain with imaging.
 Instead, the problems are frequently attributed to a psychiatric condition and the person is treated with medication.